 (photo care of the Mandarin Oriental)

 The next morning, I cozied up on the couch, enjoying the pleasure of the complimentary New York Times and Boston Globe.
 While I was disappointed that there wasn't the now standard Keurig coffeemaker in the room, Starbucks was right outside.
+I loved the breakfast that was delivered right to my room: a large bowl of Bircher's Muesli covered in fresh berries.
+I hadn't tried this before, and the dish was far more delicious than the description (cold oatmeal) sounds!

 Overall it was clear to me that the Mandarin Oriental is about attention to detail.
 There was artwork throughout the hotel from David Hockney, Frank Stella, Robert Sieglman, Micahel Mazer and others.
 It created a sense of beauty without being ostentatious.
 In fact, that was another thing I loved about the hotel: it never felt pretentious.
 The soft colors, the fabrics and lighting all lent a calm throughout the hotel.